ShivashishY/shiva/content/pages/work-with-me.md

 If the skills I can offer sound like useful additions to your existing team or want to me to help with starting a project from scratch, please [contact me](https://shivas.gtsb.io/contact).

-I am happy to work on-site in India, occasionally show up at more distant destinations or work fully remote anywhere else.
+I am happy to work on-site in India, occasionally show up at more distant destinations, or work fully remote anywhere else.